gabrielmoris/data-structures-algorithms/README.md

 ```

 **Good for:** Most of the cases is O(1)
-**Not good for:** When It handles collisions It becomes O(n) because it stores the data using a Linked List in the memory address
+**Not good for:** When It handles collisions It becomes O(n) because it stores the data using a Linked List in the memory address.
+They are unordered.
+Slow Keys interation O(n²).

 **Performance:**